ceticamarco/backup.sh/README.md

 backup-ssh-<YYYYMMDD>
 ```

-**note:**: be sure to rename any directory with that name to avoid collisions.
+**note**: be sure to rename any directory with that name to avoid collisions.

-Instead, if you also want to verify the integrity of the backup data, use the following commands:
+If you also want to verify the integrity of the backup data, use the following commands:
 ```sh
 $> ./backup.sh --checksum --extract <ENCRYPTED_ARCHIVE> <ARCHIVE_PASSWORD> <CHECKSUM_ABSOLUTE_PATH>
 ```